timescale/timescaledb/tsl/src/Readme.module.md

 ## License Validation ##

 We want to keep all license verification code under the Timescale License;
-code under the Apache License is freely modifieable, and if we include our license-verification code there it may be possible to remove without violating the license (_using_ the module without a valid license would still be in violation).
+code under the Apache License is freely modifiable, and if we include our license-verification code there it may be possible to remove without violating the license (_using_ the module without a valid license would still be in violation).